Usop Sontorian: Season 2 (1996)

-Season 3 (1997)
+Season 3 (1996–1997)

 Broadcast

 Usop Sontorian originally set to be aired in 1994, but it postponed for over 2 years due to uncertain reasons.
-The series was officially launched by the then-Minister of Information, Datuk Seri Mohamed Rahmat on 20 January 1996 at Putra World Trade Centre (PWTC) and debuted on RTM TV1 from March 4, 1996, and ended on April 14, 1997.
+The series was officially launched by the then-Minister of Information, Datuk Seri Mohamed Rahmat on 20 January 1996 at Putra World Trade Centre (PWTC) and debuted on RTM TV1 from January 27, 1996, and ended on April 5, 1997.

 Reruns

 In 2009, the series was aired on TV9 from May to December 2009, every Monday to Thursday at 8:30am.
-Previously, Usop Sontorian aired repeatedly on RTM1 from 2000 to 2002 and RTM2 in April 2005 to January 2006.
-Some of Usop Sontorian episodes also available on YouTube.
+Previously, Usop Sontorian had reruns on TV1 from 1997 to 1998, and again from 2000 to 2002.
+The series later aired on TV2 from April 2005 to January 2006.
+Some of the series' episodes are also available on YouTube.

 Reception

 In 1995, Usop Sontorian received recognition as the "Malaysia's First Animated Series" by The Malaysia Book of Records.

 It also well received in Japan when it was screened at the Asian Animation Festival held in Hiroshima, Japan in June 1996.
-The series was distributed in Malaysia by Eurofine and for international release, it is distributed by Arief International where it retitled as Adventures Of Usop and Usop & Geng.
-It also dubbed in English and Spanish.
+The series was distributed in Malaysia by Eurofine and for international release, it is distributed by Arief International under the titles Adventures Of Usop and Usop & Geng.
+It was also dubbed in English and Spanish.

+Cancelled feature film

+In September 1996, Kharisma Pictures announced that a feature film based on the series, titled Usop Sontorian: The Movie was set to be released theatrically by the second quarter of 2000.
+The feature film would be computer-animated and will see the series' voice cast and crew returning, with series creator Ujang and director Kamn Ismail reprising their respective roles as writer and director for the film.
+The series' producer, Othman Yusof, executive producer Michael Lum and theme music composer, Zalikamari also will reprise their respective roles in the Usop Sontorian film.

+The film was produced by Kharisma Pictures and distributed for Malaysian release by Eurofine and for international release by Arief International.
+However, the series creator Ujang announced that the planned Usop Sontorian film was cancelled following the shutdown of Kharisma Pictures and the series' demise in March 1997 as well as having difficulties to securing investment, just before the Asian financial crisis took place.